 WHAT WE DO

-Since 2010, dozens of organizations across the state have sought our services.
-We have facilitated workshops for over 1,000 people: from community organizers to superintendents to CEOs, with the goal of increasing cultural competency in our communities.
+Since 2010, over 100 organizations, schools, colleges, and businesses across Vermont and beyond have sought our services.
+We have facilitated workshops for over 3500 people: from community organizers to superintendents to CEOs, with the goal of increasing equity and cultural competency in our communities.

 ORGANIZATIONAL DEVELOPMENT CAPACITY AREAS: